Cray-HPE/docs-csm/upgrade/1.2/Stage_4.md

    * The monitoring services may be listed but those are patched internally and will not be upgraded with this upgrade.
      * This includes `alertmanager`, `prometheus`, `node-exporter`, and `grafana`.
    * The main goals of this check are to see the listed `15.2.8` services and to see the output at the bottom that confirms the presence of the `15.2.15` target image.
-   * If the output above doesn't contain the correct output, that can indicate a previous step has failed, review output from [Stage 1](Stage_1.md) for errors -- or contact support for in-depth troubleshooting.
+   * If the output does not match what is expected, then this can indicate that a previous step has failed.
+     Review output from [Stage 1](Stage_1.md) for errors or contact support.

 1. Set the container image.